th-otto/tos1x/README.md

  - fr - France
  - uk - United Kingdom (uses US resources)
  - dk - Danish (originally was a patched german version)
+ - fi - Finish (originally was a patched german version)

 # How to compile